Returning to Hogwarts: Reviewing the Harry Potter 20th Anniversary Special

 Return to Hogwarts collected ten years of our favorite boy wizard – and his entire magical world – and distilled it into a loving look back at this filmmaking work of art.
 The persistent love and admiration felt by the cast and crew served to inspire further appreciation of the series – both in what it represents and what it took to produce the story.
 Harry Potter will persist for generations to come, thanks to this film series and the books that inspired it.
 I can only speak for myself (but I suspect I speak for many) when I say “thank you.”

-If you enjoyed this article, please feel free to share it with friends using one of the buttons below, or by copying/pasting the URL for this post.
+If you enjoyed this article, please feel free to share it with friends.

 Follow Facts and Figment